openstack/nova/doc/source/admin/remote-console-access.rst

   A: Make sure the ``base_url`` match your TLS setting.
 If you are using https console connections, make sure that the value of ``novncproxy_base_url`` is set explicitly where the ``nova-novncproxy`` service is running.

+- **Q: How do I know which nova config file to update to set a particular config option?**

+  A: First, find out which nova-service is responsible for the change you want to make, using ``ps -aux | grep nova``.
+Once the service is found, check the status of the service via systemctl.
+In the status output, associated conf files with respective paths will be listed.

 References